Lourdes Portillo

-Lourdes Portillo is an internationally acclaimed film director whose work focuses on highlighting Latin American, Mexican, and Chicano/a experiences and denouncing injustice for many Latina identities for over forty years.
-Her hybrid filmmaking style as a visual artist, investigative journalist, and activist focuses on the borders between two or more cultures and cinematic traditions, mixing in various cinematic styles into her films.

-Biography

-She is a director, producer, and writer of films from television documentary to satirical video-film collage.
+Lourdes Portillo (11 November 1943 – 20 April 2024) was a Mexican film director, producer, and writer.
+The political perspectives of Portillo's films have been described as "nuanced" and versed with a point of view balanced by her experience as a lesbian and Chicana woman.
+Portillo films have been widely studied and analyzed, particularly by scholars in the field of Chicano studies.

 Portillo got her first filmmaking experience at the age of twenty-one when a friend in Hollywood asked her to help out on a documentary.
-Her formal training began several years later.
-She has thus been making award-winning films about Latin American, Mexican, and Chicano/a experiences and social justice issues both as a director and screenwriter for about forty years.
-Since her first film in 1979, After the Earthquake/Despues del Terremoto, she has produced over 12 works that demonstrate her work as not only a director, but also an activist, artist, and journalist.
-While the majority of her work is in the documentary film genre, she has also created video installations and screen writings.
-The political perspectives of her films have been described as "nuanced" and versed with a point of view balanced by her experience as a lesbian and Chicana woman.
-Her films have been widely studied and analyzed, particularly by scholars in the field of Chicano studies.
+Portillo formal training began several years later.
+She had thus been making award-winning films about Latin American, Mexican, and Chicano/a experiences and social justice issues both as a director and screenwriter for about forty years.
+Since Portillo first film in 1979, After the Earthquake (Después del Terremoto), she produced over 12 works that demonstrate her work as not only a director, but also an activist, artist, and journalist.
+While the majority of her work is in the documentary film genre, she also created video installations and screen writings.

 Personal life

-Born in 1943 in Chihuahua, Mexico, Lourdes Portillo immigrated with her parents and four siblings to Los Angeles when she was just thirteen years old.
-Her father, being an administrator of a newspaper in Mexico and working on printing projects in the U.S, is one of the things that initiated Portillo's fond interest in stories.
+Born on 11 November 1943 in Chihuahua, Mexico, Portillo emigrated with her parents and four siblings to Los Angeles, U.S., when she was thirteen years old.
+Portillo's father's job as an administrator of a newspaper in Mexico and his work on printing projects in the U.S. were among the things that kindled Portillo's keen interest in stories.
 By the time she was in her twenties, she had gotten a job working for an educational film company in Los Angeles, exposing her to her future career in documentary filmmaking.
 Wanting to work in a more livelier art film community, Portillo decided to move to San Francisco in the early 1970s.
 She became a participating member of a collective called Cine Manifest, a Marxist collective that created documentaries and was slowly beginning to make feature-length films.
 She began working as Stephen Lighthill's assistant in the collective's feature, Over-Under, Sideways-Down (1972).